geordi/skj-course/README_en.md

 * For the basics of programming, you can use the [Think Python](http://www.greenteapress.com/thinkpython/) book, which you can download for free.

-Also read the [MIT's course notes](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-01sc-introduction-to-electrical-engineering-and-computer-science-i-spring-2011/Syllabus/MIT6_01SCS11_notes.pdf) , which I highly recommend.

-* You can use the official [Python Tutorial](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-01sc-introduction-to-electrical-engineering-and-computer-science-i-spring-2011/Syllabus/MIT6_01SCS11_notes.pdf) as additional literature.
+* You can use the official [Python Tutorial](https://docs.python.org/3/tutorial/) as additional literature.

-* A set of [lectures from MIT ](https://www.youtube.com/watch?v=ewd7Lf2dr5Q&list=PL2C8C1F1B1FD608C0) that explain the use of Python on various tasks.
+* A set of [lectures from MIT ](https://www.youtube.com/watch?v=bX3jvD7XFPs&list=PLB2BE3D6CA77BB8F7) that explain the use of Python on various tasks.

 ## Django